-Our proprietary CT1812 clinical candidate employs a novel and fundamentally different mechanism which through alteration of S2R activity selectively facilitates removal of neurotoxic A β oligomers.
-Experimental evidence suggests that A β oligomers likely occupy binding sites contiguous to the S2R complex.
+Our proprietary CT1812 clinical candidate employs a novel and fundamentally different mechanism which through alteration of S2R activity selectively facilitates removal of neurotoxic A $\beta$ oligomers.
+Experimental evidence suggests that A $\beta$ oligomers likely occupy binding sites contiguous to the S2R complex.
 Binding at these locations is believed to produce structural distortions which inhibit the proper functioning of the S2R complex including its role in regulating critical signaling pathways.
-The preferential binding of CT1812 to the S2R complex produces conformational changes that alters the binding affinity of A β oligomers.
+The preferential binding of CT1812 to the S2R complex produces conformational changes that alters the binding affinity of A $\beta$ oligomers.
 CT1812 binding to the S2R complex likely modulates the conformation of the S2R complex, which in turn allosterically alters the conformation of the oligomer binding pocket on the oligomer receptors.
-Binding pocket destabilization leads to displacement of A β oligomers from the neurons and neuronal synapse.
-Once displaced, A β oligomers are unable to rebind as long as threshold concentrations of CT1812 are present and are rapidly removed from the synapse.
-Based on our preclinical studies, we believe that CT1812 not only prevents binding of A β oligomers, displacing them from the S2R complex sites at neuronal synapses, but also slows A β oligomer-induced loss of synapses and restores synaptic activity, which may reverse downstream alterations related to membrane trafficking.
+Binding pocket destabilization leads to displacement of A $\beta$ oligomers from the neurons and neuronal synapse.
+Once displaced, A $\beta$ oligomers are unable to rebind as long as threshold concentrations of CT1812 not only prevents binding of A $\beta$ oligomers, displacing them from the S2R complex sites at neuronal synapses, but also slows A $\beta$ oligomer-induced loss of synapses and restores synaptic activity, which may reverse downstream alterations related to membrane trafficking.